JHU-PL-Lab/www-pl/assignments/assignment3.md

     c.  `Not((Fun x -> If x = 0 Then True Else Fun x -> x) 0)`

-4. [10 points] In languages like C or Java, binary boolean operators are 'short circuiting' - i.e. For an expression like `file != null && file.length() > 0`, the second expression is evaluated only if the first expression is true.
-Similarly for '||' operations, the second expression is evaluated only if the first expression evaluates to false.
+4. [10 points] In languages like C or Java, binary boolean operators are "short circuiting" - i.e. For an expression like `file != null && file.length() > 0`, the second expression is evaluated only if the first expression is true.
+Similarly for `||` operations, the second expression is evaluated only if the first expression evaluates to false.
 This is not true in the default Fb operational semantics.

     a.
 Modify the operational semantics of Fb `And` and `Or` such that they perform short-circuiting.